mrnithish/speech-emotion-detector/README.md

 ## Customization

-You can customize the script to recognize additional emotions or improve the accuracy by modifying the emotion recognition logic in the `emotion_detection.py` file.
+You can customize the script to recognize additional emotions or improve the accuracy by modifying the emotion recognition logic in the `emotion detector.py` file.

 ## License